 As part of the Queensland Government's commitment to providing accessible, safe and reliable public transport services for all Queenslanders, the Government is investing $357 million towards improving accessibility at South East Queensland train stations.

-Under Queensland Rail's $300 million Station Accessibility Upgrade Program, there are 15 confirmed Queensland Rail station upgrade projects at various stages of development - from planning and design, through to construction or completion.
+Under Queensland Rail's $300 million Station Accessibility Upgrade Program, there are a number of confirmed Queensland Rail station upgrade projects at various stages of development - from planning and design, through to construction or completion.
 An additional $57 million has been committed towards accessibility upgrades for a further six stations, from Fairfield to Salisbury (F2S), to be delivered as part of the Cross River Rail project.

 These upgrades will significantly improve access for all customers including those with disabilities, the elderly, parents with prams, people with injuries or even simply those carrying luggage.